 Be in the Next Cereal Chemistry Focus Issue!

-This focus issue of Cereal Chemistry on new breeding technologies will highlight the following topics with review articles and original research papers:
+This focus issue of Cereal Chemistry on Asian Products will highlight the following topics and more with review articles and original research papers:

 - Wheat flour use in Asia: Quality requirements

 - Method development for standard approach to making and evaluation of Asian noodle products

 - Steamed breads, including a focus on China, important quality factors, sourdough, and microbiota

 - Whole wheat noodles and quality improvement, including color, texture, regional quality differences, and regional standards

 - Nutritional and health improvement of Asian products

 Deadline for submission: May 15, 2018

 Benefits to Authors